Polsinelli

-Polsinelli is an AmLaw 100 firm with more than 1,000 attorneys in 23 offices nationwide.
+Polsinelli is an American law firm headquartered in Kansas City, Missouri.

 History

 Polsinelli is an Am Law 100 firm with more than 1,000 attorneys in 22 offices nationwide.
-The firm’s attorneys focus on health care, finance, real estate, technology, private equity and life sciences.
+The firm's attorneys focus on health care, finance, real estate, technology, private equity and life sciences.

 Polsinelli was founded in 1972 by Jim Polsinelli and two other young attorneys in a small office to serve business and real estate clients in the historic Country Club District in Kansas City, Missouri.

 Throughout the 1980s, Polsinelli represented small businesses and entrepreneurs.

 In the mid-1980s, the firm expanded its trial practice by adding a national products liability practice.

 In 2000, Polsinelli created a Science and Technology group with patent and business attorneys focused on the emerging biotech industry.

 With its June 2004 merger with Suelthaus, PC, a 35-lawyer St. Louis-based entrepreneurial business law firm founded in 1929, the firm doubled the size of its St. Louis office.
 In July 2005, the firm opened offices in Washington, D.C. and New York.

 In January 2006, Nasharr & Shea LLC, a small banking and real estate firm, merged into the firm, giving Polsinelli an office in Chicago.